ScottLogic/blog/_posts/2020-01-16-mapping-the-cloud-atlas.md

 title: Mapping the cloud atlas
 date: 2020-01-16 00:00:00 Z
 categories:
-- jdunkerley
 - Cloud
 author: jdunkerley
 summary: In this webinar, James maps out a set of well-defined and understood steps on an organisation's cloud journey, to help you plan your onward route towards cloud maturity.
 layout: video_post
 video_url: https://www.youtube.com/embed/bcSBsplLi80
 short-author-aside: true